Skip to content

 Your phone has put the app to sleep.
 When you open it, the app reconnects to its server and pulls down all pending notifications at once.
 Disable battery optimization for that specific app and remove it from any sleeping app lists in your manufacturer’s battery settings.

 A little, but not dramatically.
-In our testing on a Galaxy S24, disabling optimization for 4 messaging apps increased daily drain by about 6%.
-You won’t need to charge more frequently unless you exempt 10+ apps.
+In our testing on a Galaxy S24 running One UI 6.1, disabling battery optimization for 4 messaging apps (WhatsApp, Gmail, Slack, and Google Messages) increased daily battery drain by about 6%, going from roughly 22% drain at midnight to 28%.
+Most people won’t need to charge more frequently with those settings, unless they exempt 10 or more apps from optimization at once.

 Yes.
 Xiaomi and Huawei phones are known for aggressive battery management that kills background processes.
 Pixel phones have had well-documented notification delay issues since Android 12.
 Samsung falls somewhere in the middle but still adds its own Sleeping Apps restrictions on top of stock Android.

-Sometimes.
-A restart clears temporary glitches and forces all apps to reconnect to their servers.
-It’s a good first step, but if the underlying cause is a battery optimization setting, the delays return within a few hours once Doze and Adaptive Battery kick back in.
+Sometimes, but only temporarily.
+A restart clears glitches and forces apps to reconnect to their servers, which can resolve delays caused by a stuck connection.
+If the underlying issue is battery optimization restricting background processes, delays return within a few hours once Doze and Adaptive Battery kick back in.
+Treat a restart as a 5-second diagnostic step before diving into the settings changes above.

 Absolutely.
 Apps like Greenify, AccuBattery, or any “RAM cleaner” app can kill background processes that messaging apps need to receive push notifications.
 Uninstall any third-party battery or memory management apps and test for a full day to see if notifications improve.